theory/justatheory/content/post/postgres/mini-summit-two.md

     I would assume on Windows we'd have to say "it works great as long as you use [Chocolatey]" or something like that.
 But it's certainly a difficult problem.
-I'm looking forward to your talk about your unique approach to solving it, Yurrii [ed. note: that's the May 1 mini-summit], that's going to be super interesting.
+I'm looking forward to your talk about your unique approach to solving it, Yuriii [ed. note: that's the May 1 mini-summit], that's going to be super interesting.

 *   David G. Johnston: Ultimately you just crowd sourcing.
 If we just say "this